-The overuse of drugs has become a global problem that damages the health, social and economic welfare of societies.
-It has become a concern and major health issues in the world today.
-Over 2.1 million of people died due to a prescription of opiates and over 12,990 deaths attributable to Heroin intake.
+The overuse of drugs has become a global problem that damages the health, social, and economic welfare of societies.
+It has become a concern and major health issue in the world today.
+Over 2.1 million people died due to a prescription of opiates, and over 12,990 deaths attributable to Heroin intake.

 Some of these opiates are codeine, methadone, morphine, and heroin.

 But is it possible for someone to develop an addiction to opiates?
 Drug addiction begins with a medical prescription.
 It becomes an addiction if the abuser feels good (high) and derives some satisfaction after its consumption.
 The strong feeling obtained from it motivates people with a drive to take more.

 However, many people become opiate addicts unintentionally.
 There are several reasons why people end up addicted to drugs.
 Some of which are;

 - Innocent conformity to doctors or medical practitioners’ prescriptions for relief of chronic pain.